-The Orders API enables merchants to process orders received through the Purchases on Google and Google Express Merchant Direct programs in Google Shopping.
+The Orders API enables merchants to process orders received through Shopping Actions.
 Through this API, participating merchants can:

 - Receive and acknowledge new orders